Nishashetty664/text-summarization-project/README.md

-*TEXT SUMMARIZATION PROJECT*
+**Text Summarization Project

-*Overview*
+*Project Overview*

-This repository contains the dataset and code for a text summarization project focused on summarizing news articles from the CNN/Daily Mail website.
-The dataset has been collected from the website and preprocessed to facilitate training, validation, and evaluation of the model.
+This project aims to develop a text summarization model using a dataset from the CNN/DailyMail website.
+The goal is to create a model that can generate concise and informative summaries of news articles.
+The project follows a structured approach, including data collection, preprocessing, model training, and evaluation.

 Dataset